Building a Better Team

 Employee Retention Ideas for Executives

-These days, it’s more common for people to change jobs than ever before.
+Nowadays, it’s more common for people to change jobs than ever before.
 The age of remaining with a single company for the long haul is gone.
-So what is it that drives people to make so many career changes?
+So, what is it that drives people to make so many career changes?

-Arguably, we’re living in an age where there are more diverse job opportunities available in a wide array of industries.
-It’s unsurprising that many folks choose to seek out work that they find more fulfilling.
+Arguably, we’re living in an age of more diverse job opportunities in a wide array of industries.
+It’s unsurprising that many people choose to seek out work that they find more fulfilling.

-I believe, however, that there’s one other main reason why people leave their jobs – work they enjoy and employment they thrive in: Much of workplace dissatisfaction stems from leadership shortcomings.
+However, I believe there’s one other main reason people leave their jobs—the work they enjoy and the employment they thrive in.
+Much workplace dissatisfaction stems from leadership shortcomings.
 Employees often quit their bosses, not their jobs.

 This isn’t a very popular idea, but it’s worth investigating.
 As a manager, business owner, or company executive, are you the reason your employee retention rates are down?
 Do you push workers out because you’re unapproachable, a “helicopter boss,” or unclear about your expectations?

-Here are six employee retention ideas to assess where you stand and ways you can make positive changes to work better with your team.
+Here are six employee retention ideas to assess where you stand and how to make positive changes to work better with your team.

 1. Seek and react to honest feedback about your communication style.